Skip to main content

 The forms that you need to file a domestic violence restraining order are available online or are available free at the Family Law Division or Self-Help Center of the Yuba County Superior Court.

-The person seeking protection will need to fill out the forms and bring them to the court for filing.
+The person seeking protection will need to fill out the forms and bring them to the court for filing, or file them electronically online.
 Once filed, if the protected person is asking for temporary orders (orders that are in effect between now and the time of the hearing) the forms will be given to the judge for review and the judge will make a decision whether all or some of the orders will be granted.
 A court date will be set a few weeks out and the restrained party will need to be served with both the request for the restraining order and any temporary orders that have been issued.
 The protected party must show up for the court date in order to ask for any temporary restraining orders to be continued, or to ask for a more permanent order.

 Self-Help Instructions